HammadMustafa07/Password-Manager_07/README.md

 ## ✨ Features

 - 🖥️ **User-Friendly Interface** — Intuitive and minimal design for effortless password management.
-- ⚡ **In-Memory Storage (for now)** — Fast, temporary storage to test core functionality.
+- ⚡ **In-Memory Storage** — Fast, temporary storage to test core functionality.
-- 🔐 **Authentication Coming Soon** — Only *you* will have access to your saved passwords.
+- 🔐 **Authentication** — Only *you* will have access to your saved passwords.
-- 🗃️ **Database Integration Ahead** — Persistent storage for keeping your credentials safe and available.
+- 🗃️ **Database Integration** — Persistent storage for keeping your credentials safe and available.
 - 🚀 Designed with scalability and security in mind.

 ---